 Low Sodium Fast Foods

+The majority of people have never even heard of the existence of low sodium fast foods.
 Fast food consumption is at an all-time high in today’s modern world.
-People eat fast food more frequently than they did in the past despite the mushrooming of low diet plans.
+People eat fast food more frequently than before despite the mushrooming of low diet plans.

 Fast foods such as burgers, pizzas, and unhealthy fries, are popular among the public because of their contents.
 They contain a high concentration of fats, sugars, and salt, which increase flavor and taste.